Well-built scaffolding systems allow your employees to safely work at height, which is vital for many types of projects and operations.

 Those who aren’t aware of all the hazards of working at height won’t take steps to mitigate them, leading to injuries for themselves and others.
 They might fail to use proper safety equipment, clean up their work areas, or move about the structure in a way that prevents accidents.

-Scaffolds present many hazards, but they can all be mitigated with proper techniques, equipment, processes, and training.
+Scaffolds present many hazards, but you can mitigate them with proper techniques, equipment, processes, and training.
 Oversight from a competent person (as designated by OSHA) can also exponentially increase safety levels.

-When you build scaffolds properly, inspect them regularly, and have everyone follow proper safety protocols, you can keep accidents and injuries to a minimum while preventing costly regulatory fines.
+When you build scaffolds properly, inspect them regularly, and have everyone follow proper safety protocols.
+This way, you can keep accidents and injuries to a minimum while preventing costly regulatory fines.